Expectations for Learning

 Standards Alignment Tool - Cultures

-The Standards Alignment Tool for Cultures is a useful tool for creating activities where learners experience language and culture together.
-This table aligns the NCSSFL Interculturality Can-Do statements, the World Language standards, and the ACTFL culture standard for each major proficiency level.
+This is a useful tool for creating activities where learners experience language and culture together.
+This table aligns the intercultural Can-Do statements and the world language standards with the ACTFL proficiency levels.

 Introduction: Standards Alignment Tool for Cultures